 I’ve always loved quotes, and expat quotes are no different.

-I often turn to quotes when I can’t quite find a way to succinctly explain what I’m thinking or feeling, or I want a bit of inspiration and motivation.
+I often turn to quotes when I can’t quite find a way to explain what I’m thinking or feeling succinctly, or I want a bit of inspiration and motivation.
 Depending on the situation that I’m in, different quotes apply.

 You’ll find the moving abroad quotes below with some of my thoughts on them as well!